Whether you qualify depends on:

 You might be eligible for a Postgraduate Master’s loan if you’re taking a year out of an undergraduate course to study for a master’s.

-But this will generally mean you are not entitled to undergraduate funding anymore because you’ll hold a higher level qualification.
+This will generally mean you’re not entitled to undergraduate funding anymore because you’ll hold a higher level qualification.

 Master of architecture